 Travelling in an area where malaria is endemic prevents you from donating blood for six months after returning from the trip and ending the course of antimalarial drugs.
 Antimalarial drug therapy that is started in Finland before the trip to a malaria risk area does not prevent donation.

-Areas where there is even the slightest risk of becoming infected with malaria according to the World Health Organisation (WHO) are considered to be malaria endemic areas.
-The list includes areas where taking antimalarial drugs may not be recommended to travellers.
+Areas where according to the World Health Organisation (WHO) occurs malaria infections are considered to be malaria endemic areas.
+The list includes also areas where taking antimalarial drugs may not be recommended to travelers.

 Would you like more information?
 Please call the free information number for blood donors on +358 800 0 5801 (Mon to Fri from 8:00 a.m. to 5:00 p.m.).